suryanshsingh2001/peerlist/README.md

 - [ ] Follow best practices for web accessibility.
 - [ ] Include visually appealing elements with micro-interactions.
 - [ ] Maintain consistent application state throughout the user experience.
-- [ ] Allow abtraction to extend more question types in the future.
+- [ ] Design the system to be easily extendable for adding more question types in the future.

 ### Extra Features

-- [ ] Template forms that user can select and start from there instead of creating a form from scratch.
+- [ ] Template forms that users can select to start from instead of creating a form from scratch.
-- [ ] Feature to duplicate/delete a question in the form creation page.
+- [ ] Feature to duplicate or delete a question in the form creation page.
+- [ ] Reset button to clear all the form fields in the form creation page.
 - [ ] Sorting and searching options in the form submissions page.

 ### Tech Stack Used